guneycansanli/Fitifit/README.md

 # Fitifit Guneycan Sanli Thesis

-All project is in Main Branch
+All project is in Master Branch